Toyouke-hime

-There is a separate shrine dedicated to Toyouke's ara-mitama, or called Takanomiya (Takamiya) inside Gekū.
+There is a separate shrine dedicated to called the Taka-no-miya (多賀宮) inside the Gekū.

-She is worshipped at Chōkaisan Ōmonoimi Shrine.

 Mythology

 In the Kojiki, Toyouke-hime is noted as the daughter of Wakumusubi and granddaughter of Izanami.
 After the tenson kōrin, she became enshrined in the “outer shrine in Watarai”.
 The in her name refers to food, making her the kami of food and grains.
 This is why she has come to be conflated with Inari Ōkami and Ukanomitama in the same way as other food-related kami such as Ōgetsu-hime (Ukemochi).